 From chilling at gorgeous hilltop hotels to sitting by the serene lakes and gushing waterfalls, there are ample things to enjoy during your trip to Gangtok that will catch your fancy instantaneously.
 Though the city doesn’t belong to the group of happening cities in India, these tourist attractions in Gangtok make it one of the most sought-after cities of Eastern India.

-1. Go for a crazy cable ride over Gangtok city
+1. Gangtok city: Go for a crazy cable ride!

 This is a kilometer of zig-zag thrill that starts from Deorali and takes the visitors to Tashiling.
 Offering a bird’s eye view of Gangtok, it is one of the most famous things to do in Gangtok and top-rated among Gangtok tourist attractions.